gouz7514/hotdog-log/src/content/posts/en/halving-nextjs-deploy-time.md

 yarn dlx @yarnpkg/sdks vscode
 ```

-## 3. Zero Install Strategy, and why we didn't adopt it
+## 3. Zero Install strategy, and why we didn't adopt it

 The zero install strategy mentioned briefly above refers to using version control like git instead of installing dependencies every time.
 In a well-configured zero install environment, any developer can run the project with just a git pull without any separate installation process.